finbourne/lusid-sdk-java/sdk/docs/LegacyComplianceApi.md

     LegacyComplianceApi apiInstance = new LegacyComplianceApi(defaultClient);
     OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | Optional.
 The time at which to get results from.
 Default : latest
     String page = "page_example"; // String | The pagination token to use to continue listing compliance runs from a previous call to list compliance runs.
 This value is returned from the previous call.
 If a pagination token is provided the sortBy, filter, and asAt fields   must not have changed since the original request.
 Also, if set, a start value cannot be provided.
     Integer limit = 56; // Integer | When paginating, limit the number of returned results to this many.
     String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. try {
-      ResourceListOfComplianceRunInfo result = apiInstance.listLegacyComplianceRunInfo(asAt, page, limit, filter);
+      ResourceListOfComplianceRunInfo result = apiInstance.listLegacyComplianceRunInfo()
+            .asAt(asAt)
+            .page(page)
+            .limit(limit)
+            .filter(filter)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling LegacyComplianceApi#listLegacyComplianceRunInfo");